mosip/documentation/docs/README.md

 e-Signet reimagines authentication services to factor emerging trends and the need for assured digital identities.
 It brings critical capabilities to the authentication process:
 * Model to integrate existing identity stores for authentication and kyc needs.
 * Support for biometrics authentication.
-* Plan to support wallet based authentication in the near future.
+* Support for wallet based authentication in the near future.
-* Plan to support verifiable credentials in the near future.
+* Support for verifiable credentials in the near future.

 ### Who can use this?

-e-Signet is designed as a simple highly performant system for large-scale inclusive digital verification.
-The solution does not deal with ID Issuance & ID Lifecycle.
-Therefore, it can be adopted by anyone who has an ID repository.
+e-Signet is a modern and scalable digital identity verification system.
+The solution does not deal with ID issuance and lifecycle management.
+It is meant for use on top of any ID repository with a simple integration model.
+Any ID repository that offers authentication and attribute fetching can use e-Signet.

-### Why should I adopt?

-There are multiple benefits of using e-Signet for the residents, government as well as private organisations.

-#### How are the residents benefited?
+### e-Signet relies on standards

+e-Signet, implements [**OpenID Connect**](https://openid.net/connect/) and [**OAuth 2.0**](https://oauth.net/2/) flows to work its magic.
+We have chosen the most secure and trustworthy flow to ensure user privacy and data security.

+e-Signet relies on [**SBI (Secure Biometric Interface)**](https://standards.ieee.org/ieee/3167/10925/) to enable an ecosystem of biometric players.
+To have a look at the supported devices, click [here](https://docs.mosip.io/1.2.0/biometrics/biometric-devices).

+e-Signet will leverage emerging standards for using verifiable credentials with OpenID and for wallet integration.

+#### User Centricity

+Inclusion and access are core objectives of e-Signet.
+We are mindful of user privacy and the data protections. e-Signet simplifies the user's life and offers flexibility and choice to complete identity verification.

-* Easy login to any of the government services using a single credential (as it uses the existing ID repository)
+* One ID to access multiple services.
+Easy login to any of the integrated government and private sector services using a single identity credential.
-* Providing their `consent` before allowing the relying party for accessing the personal information (inbuilt consent flow).
+* Mandatory `User Consent` before allowing the relying party for accessing the personal information (inbuilt consent flow).
-* Allows the user to identify themselves and reduces the efforts of remembering or storing multiple passwords and account details.

-#### How are the adopters (government/ private) benefitted?
+* Multiple modes of authentication to complete identity verification.
+* Protect your credentails as there is no need to share your login credentials with the relying party.
+The login happens on e-Signet.

+#### Go digital quickly

 * Quick and safe way to expose digital verification across services.
 * Ability to verify the residents with the same assurance as given during registration (OTP, Biometric, Cryptographic key)